awsdocs/aws-net-developer-guide/doc_source/net-dg-config-creds.rst

 separately from any project files, usually in the user's home folder. *Be aware that the profiles in credentials files are stored in plaintext.*

-Use can manage the profiles in the shared credentials file in two ways:
+You can manage the profiles in the shared credentials file in two ways:

 * You can use a text editor.
 The file is named :file:`credentials`, and the default location is under your user's home folder.
 For example, if your